• Home

 The war in Iran and the “double blockade” is like a foot on the throat of the global economy.
 Twenty percent of the world’s oil trade transits through the strait, along with other critical commodities such as fertilizer, helium, and sulfur.

-Birol mapped out how the current energy shock compares to other historic energy crises, including the dual 1970s oil shocks—in 1973 and 1979—and the most recent 2022 energy disruption from the Russia-Ukraine war.
+Birol mapped out how the current energy shock compares with other historic energy crises, including the dual 1970s oil shocks—in 1973 and 1979—and the most recent 2022 energy disruption from the Russia-Ukraine war.
 In both 1970s oil crises, he said the world lost 5 million barrels of oil per day.
-He estimates the Ukraine war resulted in a total loss of 75 billion cubic meters of gas, or roughly 628 billion barrels.
+He estimates the Ukraine war has resulted in a total loss of 75 billion cubic meters of gas, or roughly 628 billion barrels.

 Today, the world is losing about 13 million barrels per day, according to Birol, and totaling 100 billion cubic meters of gas.